lukepilling/getLongevityCategories/README.md

 [NA] N=16415  Not dead (one or both parents not recorded as dead)
 ```

-##### Parental_age_at_death.2014-09-30.pdf
+#### Parental_age_at_death.2014-09-30.pdf

-Histograms showing the age at death of mothers are fathers with the imputed normal distribution of age-at-death and categories based on this distribution.
+Histograms showing the age at death of mothers and fathers with the imputed normal distribution of age-at-death and categories based on this distribution.

 ![Histograms of parental longevity with imputed categories](http://s2.postimg.org/6tf4fyk89/example.png)